jaredkrinke/sic1/sic1-assembly.md

 .data 0
 ```

-Although not discussed previously, the .data directive can actually take a sequence of values to set multiple bytes, so the previous code would be simplified:
+The .data directive can also take a sequence of values to set multiple bytes, so the previous code would be simplified:

 ```
 @string: .data 'H', 'i', 0